joyblanks/ng-imdb/README.md

 #### Image Languages

-- poster_path: The poster_path will query the language you specify first and default back to 'en' if one is not found.
+- `poster_path`: The poster_path will query the language you specify first and default back to 'en' if one is not found.
 In the event that an 'en' poster isn't present, we will simply try to grab the highest rated.
-- backdrop_path: Since 99% of backdrops don't contain a language so to speak, we simply query for the highest rated backdrop that belongs to the given entry.
+- `backdrop_path`: Since 99% of backdrops don't contain a language so to speak, we simply query for the highest rated backdrop that belongs to the given entry.
-- still_path: Like backdrops, TV episode images don't inherently have languages so to speak.
+- `still_path`: Like backdrops, TV episode images don't inherently have languages so to speak.
 We query for the highest rated.

 In the event you query one of the distinct /image methods, there is a new way you can query additional languages for images.
 Think of this as kind of like a fallback.
 This is especially useful to grab 2 things.
 First, finding the backdrops and posters in a users specified language but also to grab all of the images that _haven't_ been tagged yet.
 Here's an example: